 Independent Auditors

-Mazars were originally appointed for an initial three-year term with the provision of an extension of two years.
-A further appointment term of two years was approved at the Annual General Meeting held on 15 October 2021.
+Following a competitive tender process Forvis Mazars were re-appointed for a new three-year term with the provision of an extension of two years.
+This was approved at the Annual General Meeting held on 13 October 2023.

 Approval